Skip to content

 Previews and variety shows

-If you're the time of person who likes to see things for yourself, there are several opportunities to catch short previews of shows once you're here in Edinburgh.
+If you're the type of person who likes to see things for yourself, there are several opportunities to catch short previews of shows once you're here in Edinburgh.
 Depending on how you do it, they're either free or grouped together into good-value variety shows; either way, you can sample a number of performances before you commit your time and money to a single one.

 The try-before-you-buy concept has only really taken off for the Fringe, and the other Festivals generally don't offer previews.
 One notable exception is the Jazz and Blues Festival: it kicks off at the tail-end of July with two days of free events.
 If that tickles your fancy, see our article on free summertime jazz.